-Turns out your local library not only loans actual books, but also virtual eBooks!
+Turns out your local library not only loans physical books but also virtual books!
 For free!
-It is not the most straight forward process, so I thought I would save you the trouble of having to figure it out.
+It is not the most straightforward process, so I thought I would save you the trouble of having to figure it out.

-With our driver licenses matching our location for once, we finally had a chance to pick up some library cards.
-I can’t believe I have been paying for my Kindle books this whole time!
+I can’t believe I have been paying for my Kindle books for years!
 At over $20 every month this was really cutting into our budget (see our monthly expenses here).

-I love my Kindle Paperwhite because I can read in bed with the lights off and now I can get free Kindle books.
+I love my Kindle because I can read in bed with the lights off and I can get free Kindle books.

-How to borrow free Kindle books from your local library
+How to borrow free books from your local library for your Kindle

 - Pick up at least one library card.
 We have cards from several libraries because some books will not be available from all libraries.
 There might also be a shorter wait at one library over another.